-However, a recent state report found that severe maternal morbidity (SMM) rose steadily over the last decade.
-SMM is defined as unexpected complications of labor and delivery that result in significant short- or long-term consequences to the birthing person's health.
+However, a recent state report found that severe maternal morbidity (SMM) rose steadily over the last decade.53 SMM is defined as unexpected complications of labor and delivery that result in significant short- or long-term consequences to the birthing person's health.
 From 2011 to 2020, SMM rates almost doubled from 52.3 to 100.4 per 10,000 deliveries.
 The average increase was 9% per year.
 Racial and ethnic inequities reflect social and economic factors as well as systemic racism in healthcare delivery and access to care.
 The rate of SMM was 146.1 per 10,000 deliveries for Black birthing people, compared to 63.7 per 10,000 deliveries for White birthing people-more than double for Black people.
 This gap got worse over time, widening by 25% over the 10-year period.
-Inequities also exist for Asian, Latine and Indigenous birthing people, although to a lesser extent.
-The report also found inequities in SMM among people who are foreign born, have a disability, have an opioid use disorder, mental health disorder, history of experiencing homelessness, or history of incarceration.
+Inequities also exist for Asian, Latine and Indigenous birthing people who are foreign born, have a disability, have an opioid use disorder, mental health disorder, history of experiencing homelessness, or history of incarceration.